ashes999/libgdx-ruboto/README.md

 This is a sample of how to integrate libGDX (1.6.1) with Ruboto (1.3.0).
 The aim is only to get things working, with as much code on the Java side as possible.

-This project feeds into [Terrace](http://github.com/ashes999/terrace).
+This project used to feed into [Terrace](http://github.com/ashes999/terrace), but branched off.
+(Terrace requires a shared/common repository structure, whereas this repository is intended to be standalone.)

 # Running this sample